Around eight years ago, I had the idea that we trek the Ghorepani Ghandruk circuit in Nepal with our boys, two and four years old.

 During: what to look out for at your destination

 Another important lesson I learnt travelling, with or without kids, is to expect the unexpected.
-Crazy things can and will happen when.
+Crazy things can and will happen.
 Here are a few things to look out for.

 There were some rather questionable forms of transport and dubious road conditions in Nepal.
 We played it safe and erred on the side of caution – even if it did take us a bit longer to get from A to B.